Social media marketing can easily take up your entire day if you let it.

 The Sales Navigator provides up-to-date information on each company you follow or target.

-You can get their shared updates curated directly to your inbox.
-You can even get updates on brand mentions in the news.
+You can get their shared updates curated and sent directly to your inbox.
+You can even receive alerts for brand mentions in the news.

-Take advantage of the many customizable options and ways to get information from the best companies out there.
+Take advantage of the many customizable ways to get information from the best companies out there.

 You can use this information to interact with their newly shared content.